 Thirteen tips to reduce electrical risks at home

-We are all spending a lot more time in our homes.
+Hybrid working means many of us are spending a lot more time in our homes.
 Here are some simple things you can do to minimise risks of electrical shocks, fires, and accidents.

 Electrical risks at home